erinfry6/AncGeneExpReconstructionBT/README.md

 # Ancestral Transcriptome Reconstruction

 The following scripts can be used to reconstruct ancestral posterior probability distributions of gene expression at internal nodes within a phylogenetic tree.
+These scripts and pipeline were written by Erin Fry (efry@uchicago.edu) in the Lynch Laboratory, Department of Human Genetics, University of Chicago.

 They will: